Key Takeaways From The Blog

 - RAM is much faster than ROM.

-- RAM is more expensive due to its high speed and advanced technology to manufacture.
+- RAM is more expensive due to its high speed and the advanced technology used in its manufacturing.

 - Examples of RAM are DRAM (Dynamic RAM) and SRAM (Static RAM).